-For example, a verbal child might argue you till you’re exhausted.
+For example, a verbal child might argue with you till you’re exhausted.
 An emotional child might cry or manipulate.
 A physical child is more likely to get aggressive or grab something they want.

 A shift in attention to your child’s strengths can help here.
 It might sound counter-intuitive.
 However, instead of simply focusing on what’s wrong (or the sin), it’s helpful to recognize the strengths and gifts your child is using in the moment.
-You can then give opportunity for the child to use those strengths or gifts constructively as part of a make-it-right consequence.
+You can then give the opportunity for the child to use those strengths or gifts constructively as part of a make-it-right consequence.

 When parents make a goal to notice and affirm the strengths that contribute to misbehavior, it can transform discipline.
 Instead of a frustrating effort to manage behavior, it becomes a treasure-hunt to identify, affirm, and reposition your child’s God-given strengths.

-All strengths or gifts are given for the purpose of equipping God’s children to do God’s work (Ephesians 2:10).
+All strengths are given for the purpose of equipping God’s children to do God’s work (Ephesians 2:10).
 But for all of us (parents included), our gifts can be hijacked by our selfishness and sin and used to misbehave.
 When this happens, the gift is still present, but it has “gone awry.”

 As parents, it’s important to talk with kids about sin, selfishness, and forgiveness.
 We especially need to model confessing when we sin against our kids.